Best Bakers Rack of 2021

 A bakers rack that didn't impress us with its material quality was the Mr. Ironstone 3-Tier + 4-Tier.
 The high gloss white finish felt tacky, and the graphic print for the wood laminate was too high contrast to replicate real wood grain.
 Another rack that seemed to cut corners with its materials was the Soges 3-Tier Kitchen Rack.
 The shelves were very thin, and the chrome-colored feet were rough plastic fakes.
 In the end, we enjoyed the aesthetic of the chrome feet more than expected and only wished they could have sourced the real deal for their product.

-In testing and comparing aesthetics of the top 11 bakers racks, we considered the racks' achievement of their intended style as well as their versatility in a variety of interior designs.
+In testing and comparing aesthetics of the top bakers racks, we considered the achievements of their intended style as well as their versatility in a variety of interior designs.
 Although aesthetics can be subjective, we felt some brought joy to our testers for their design considerations while other racks excelled in other categories.
 The ability to reference a timeless design allowed the AmazonBasics Kitchen Storage Rack to be a standout visual addition to any kitchen.
 Its chrome finish can complement modern spaces and add contrast to rustic spaces.
 A sneak performer was the Homfa 5-Tier Free Standing, which we praised for its balanced proportions and ability to elevate a variety of backgrounds.
 For displaying heirloom objects, the Homfa is an excellent choice.
 For a more traditional look, we commend the Rolanstar Utility Shelf for its patina finish and softer curves.